fredegd/doodlelizer/README.md

 ## Overview

-Wave Paths Doodlelizer transforms regular bitmap images into path-based SVG graphics using wave-like patterns.
+Squigglify transforms regular bitmap images into path-based SVG graphics using wave-like patterns.
 The application creates visually distinctive vector drawings that are optimized for pen plotters, CNC machines, and laser cutters, while also providing beautiful artistic renderings for digital and print media.

 ### Key Features

 - **Image to SVG Conversion**: Transform any image into a vector SVG using wave-like paths
-- **Curved Path Optimization**: Generate smooth, curved paths that optimize pen plotter efficiency and speed
+- **Curved Path Optimization**: Generate smooth, curved paths that optimize pen plotter efficiency and speed.
+Customize curvature for a more organic, hand-drawn appeal.
+- **Random Image Starter**: Quickly begin with a random image sourced from Wikimedia Commons to spark your creativity.
 - **Multiple Processing Modes**:
   - **Monochrome**: Single-color paths with density based on brightness
   - **Grayscale**: Multiple levels of gray for more detailed gradation